 #8 Great bonding experience

-A road trip with someone you love is a great way to get to know each other and explore the person from another perspective.
+A road trip with someone you love is a great way to get to know each other and discover the person from another perspective.
 Very often during road trips, people open and share interesting stories from their life.

 Travelling to beautiful places and camping is always more fun when you have someone to share it with.